Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 - Soldered RAM on some SKUs limits upgrades

-When we tried this mini on Valorant at 1080p low, it ran well above the smooth-gameplay line.
-League of Legends stayed comfortably fluid too.
+On Valorant at 1080p low, this mini runs well above the smooth-gameplay line, and League of Legends stays comfortably fluid.
 Modern AAA games are not the target.

-Hogwarts Legacy required 720p low to scrape 28 FPS.
+Hogwarts Legacy needs 720p low just to stay above 30 FPS.
 AMD’s Vega 8 product page confirms that the integrated GPU shares 4-8GB of system RAM, which is the bottleneck for newer titles.

 If portability matters more than horsepower, our gaming laptops under $600 roundup covers comparable mobile options.